-Most of the time scallops are found in 2 ½ to 4 ½ feet of water.
+Most of the time scallops are found in 2 ? to 4 ? feet of water.
 For those scalloping from a boat, remember a dive ladder is necessary to exit and enter the boat safely.
 You need Snorkeling Gear - a mask, snorkel, a pair of fins and a dive bag for every person planning on scalloping.
 You must be a strong swimmer; sometimes the current is very swift.
 It is advisable for those teaching their children to scallop not to put them in the water if they are not strong swimmers.
 Also you may wish to start in the shallow water and watch your tides, as the tide comes in the water gets deeper.
-Visit our One-Stop-Shop for scallop gear.

 Important: A dive flag is required on every vessel and must be displayed where it is visible 360 degrees in all directions, this means at the highest point above anything else on your boat, not tied to your stern light.
 An easy way to display it is using a piece of 1" PVC attaching your flag to it.
 PVC is available at most hardware stores and comes in 10 ft. lengths which is plenty high to display it above your Bimini top.
 The flag must be of required measurements of 20" x 24" when you are diving from a vessel and 12" x 12" when you are going from shore.
 You can buy a flag at Walmart, any dive shop, and most marinas.
 When entering an area where divers are in the water you must maintain idle speed when you are within 300' of a dive flag displayed on a vessel.
 When you move and your vessel is underway your flag must be taken down and only displayed when you have divers in the water.
 One dive flag one the boat covers all snorkelers as long as they stay within a 300' area of your boat.
 We like the small float dive flags, 1 per person, that is attached to the snorkeler with a line.
 This is extra protection incase the snorkelers strays outside of the 300 foot radius of your boat.

 When you are in the water it is a great idea to raise your head up and see where your own boat is periodically, many times I have had people come up by my boat thinking it is theirs and be 600 or more yards from theirs.
 Should you get into trouble try to hail someone for help.
 A good idea and very inexpensive is to buy a whistle and hang around your neck, just be sure the little ball in the whistle is plastic and not a bean, the bean is useless when it gets wet.
 If you are in distress blow the whistle until help comes to your aide.
 Another important thing to know is to file a float plan with your local marina or someone you trust to watch for your return at the time you advised them.
 Also I advise having a VHF radio on board and a cell phone that will get a signal from a local tower nearby from where you launched.